Like so many things in CSS, the

 Link to this headingGoing deeper

 I have a confession to make: this tutorial wasn't originally written as a blog post.
-It's been ported from my upcoming CSS course:
+It's been ported over from my recent CSS course:

 The course is specifically created for folks who work with a JS framework like React or Angular or Vue.
 We cover the fundamentals of CSS, but within the context of the modern JS ecosystem.